Create an invoice to provide a record of goods sold or services provided, and the amount payable.

 What should be included in an invoice?

-- An invoice number which uniquely identifies this invoice
+an invoice number that uniquely identifies this invoice

-- Your company name (this should be the full company name as it appears on the certificate of incorporation) - or your personal name and business name (if you have one) if you are a sole trader
+your business name (for companies, this should be the full company name as it appears on the certificate of incorporation)

-- Contact details, including an email and phone number
+contact information, including an email address and phone number

-- The name of the client that you are invoicing - and optionally their address;
+the name of the client that you are invoicing

-- A brief description of services rendered or goods supplied and individual costs/fees
+a brief description of the services provided or goods supplied and individual costs/fees

-- Your preferred payment method and details (eg. bank account number and sort code) and
+payment method and details (eg bank account number and sort code)

 VAT registered businesses must also include:

 VAT invoices should be used where both businesses involved in the transaction are VAT registered.
-See the GOV.UK website for information on VAT invoices.
+See the Government website for information on VAT invoices.

 What is an appropriate payment period?